 Registration IS CLOSED (we start a waiting list;

 please write an e-mail for inquiry – go to the Contact menu)

-The Geopolymer Institute organizes a “GeopolymerCamp” on every second Monday of July, every year, at Saint-Quentin, north of Paris, France.
+The Geopolymer Institute organizes a “GeopolymerCamp”, every year, at Saint-Quentin, north of Paris, France.

 The first Geopolymer Camp (GPCamp 2009) was held on July 1-3, 2009.
 See the reports and watch videos of keynotes conferences and photos of the last Geopolymer Camps here: